 Cardiac Rehabilitation Program – Patient Recovery Tip!

 Well, after my surgery… Neither my surgeon or cardiologist suggested a cardiac rehab exercise program for me.
-At eight weeks after my open heart surgery, the result of not attending a cardiac rehab center was devastating.
+Eight weeks after my open heart surgery, the result of not attending a cardiac rehab center was devastating.
 My upper chest was a mess.
 Specifically, my incision area was incredibly sore and my physical confidence was gone.

 I think because I was on the younger side of open heart surgery patients (33 years old), my doctors felt I would “snap-back” into shape.
 That was a faulty assumption in my case.
-(FYI, I learned a lot about this while doing research for my book.
+(FYI, I learned a lot about this misconception while doing research for my book.
 In actuality, only 49% of patients register and attend cardiac rehab programs during their recovery.
 In my opinion, cardiac rehab exercise is a must for an efficient and healthy recovery from open heart surgery.)

 Not only will a good cardiac rehab program stimulate your healing, the mental benefits of spending time with other cardiac surgery patients is very inviting, supportive and… FUN!
 Also, there several reports that cardiac rehab may help reduce the chances of cardiac depression after surgery.

 My cardiac rehab center was at Torrance Memorial Hospital in Los Angeles.
-The cardiac rehab center was a phenomenal facility with very supportive cardiac nurses and over 100, recovering heart patients.
+The cardiac rehab center was a phenomenal facility with very supportive cardiac nurses and over 100 recovering heart patients.
 Some of the patients had angioplasty, some patients had heart valve repair and some patients had heart valve replacements.
 Sharing stories and learning from each other at the cardiac rehab center was a phenomenal experience.

-I highly suggest you put “FINDING A CARDIAC REHAB PROGRAM” at the top of your to-do list for your open heart surgery recovery.
+I highly suggest you put “FINDING A CARDIAC REHAB PROGRAM” at the top of your to-do list BEFORE your open heart surgery recovery.
 Let me know if you need any help finding a cardiac rehab center near you.

 Keep on tickin!